larspetrus/Roofpig/README.md

 This defines how algs are written (if 'showalg' is on).
 Much like flags, it's a free form string, where we look for certain commands:
 - *fancy2s* - Double moves are written F² rather than F2.
 - *rotations* - Displays the Roofpig rotations (R>, U<< etc) .
-By default they are not displayed.
+Off by default.
-- *2p* - Display counter clockwise double moves as 2'
+- *2p* - Display counter clockwise double moves as 2'.
+Just 2 by default.
-- *Z* - Display counter clockwise double moves as Z
+- *Z* - Display counter clockwise double moves as Z.

 ###2.4 base - sharing configs.